hugoferreira/hugoferreira.github.com/_posts/2017-06-24-Square-Hunch.md

 [^1]: I first read about this puzzle on "[*The Art and Craft of Problem Solving*](https://www.amazon.com/Art-Craft-Problem-Solving/dp/0471789011/ref=sr_1_1?ie=UTF8&qid=1498345535&sr=8-1&keywords=art+craft+problem+solving)" by Paul Zeitz.

-The first thing one should do when trying to tackle something like this, is to *"check out the terrain"*.
-I would be very tempted to write a computer program to find the values for me right away, but where should the program start from considering that this is a recurrence?
+The first thing one should do when trying to tackle something like this is to *"check out the terrain"*.
+I would be very tempted to write a computer program to find the values for me right away, but where should the program start from, considering that this is a recurrence?
 We do know how to implement *recursive functions*, but the way the recurrence is formulated, it's not straightfoward to define it.

 ## Release the mathematician in you